 - General damages – this covers the pain, hardship, mental anguish and other general damages.
 In effect, this covers everything that makes up your physical injury, including any loss due to property damage.

-- Care costs – if you were hurt and needed help or assistance around the home, this is covered by this section of the compensation settlement.
+- Care costs – if you were hurt and needed help or assistance around the home because of your injuries from falling on uneven pavements, this is covered by this section of the compensation settlement.
 For example, you may have paid for personal care, or a family member had to take time off work to look after you for a few days.

 - Medical expenses – the NHS is free at the point of contact, but you may have had other therapies and treatment that you had to pay for.
 This would include prescription charges in England too.

 - Travel expenses – these costs may have been incurred as you travelled to and from hospital appointments and so on.
 It covers travel expenses that relate directly to your injuries and your pavement accident.

 - Loss of earnings – if you are unable to work after your accident, you can claim income loss.

-- Loss of future earnings – if it can be proven that there will be long-term financial effects relating to your injuries, it is possible to claim future earnings loss.
+- Loss of future earnings – if it can be proven that there will be long-term financial effects relating to your injuries from falling on uneven pavements, it is possible to claim future earnings loss.

 The local town council, local authority, or a private business are just a few examples of the organisations responsible for the maintenance of pavements, car parks, bridleways, footpaths and so on.

-To make a successful compensation claim for injuries after a pavement accident, it needs to be proven that whoever was responsible for maintaining the pavement etc., that they had failed in doing so.
+To make a successful compensation claim for injuries after falling on uneven pavements, it needs to be proven that whoever was responsible for maintaining the pavement etc., that they had failed in doing so.
 In other words, they were negligent, and their duty of care to footpath users had been breached.

 A few examples of when successful claims had been made include;